Figure 1.--. |

 Mail order catalogs offer a wealth of details about specific garments.
-This allows these styles to be followed over time as well as the ability to copare trends in different countries.
+This allows these styles to be followed over time as well as the ability to compare trends in different countries.
 We are adding new catalog and advertisement pages all the time.
-It will, however, be some time before there are enough pages added to begin cross indexing by garment type.
-We have not yet had time to begin to seriously work on this page.
+These pages are being added to the mail order country pages.
+We eventually want to cross index these pages here by garment type.
+This will permit readers to assess fashion trends across countries and over time periods.
+That is, however, an enormous task and will take some time before we begin to work on this task as many other tasks are in progress.

 Navigate the Boys' Historical Clothing catalog/magazine pages: